A graph-informed regret metric for optimal distributed control: Numerical results

 \section{Numerical results}

-This section validates the proposed spatial regret framework through numerical studies inspired by power systems, demonstrating the effectiveness of the metrics in~\eqref{eq:def_spatial_regret_cost} for $q\in \{2, \infty \}$.
-The experiments highlight how graph-informed control design enhances disturbance rejection and examine how these improvements scale with system size.\footnote{The code used in this section is available at~\url{https://github.com/DecodEPFL/SpatialRegret}.}
+This section validates the spatial regret framework through numerical studies on power systems for $q\in \{2, \infty \}$, highlighting how graph-informed design enhances disturbance rejection and scales with system size.\footnote{The code used in this section is available at~\url{https://github.com/DecodEPFL/SpatialRegret}.}

 We analyze the swing dynamics of a 16-bus power grid following the model in~\cite{anderson2019system}, with network topology shown in Figure~\ref{fig:grid_scheme}.
 Due to the scalability limitations of the SDP-based approach~\eqref{eq:final_spre_min_prog_as_SDP}, we initially control only the first 5 buses (highlighted in green in Figure~\ref{fig:grid_scheme}) and subsequently consider the full 16-bus system.
 Each bus $i \in \{1,\ldots,16\}$ is modeled as a dynamical subsystem with state ${x}^{[i]}_{t} \in \mathbb{R}^2$ representing phase angle and frequency deviations.
 For simplicity, all buses share identical parameters: inertia $m_i = \SI{1}{}$, damping $d_i = \SI{2}{}$, and coupling strength $k_{ij} = \SI{20}{}$.
 These parameters follow~\cite{anderson2019system}, except for a higher coupling gain $k_{ij}$ to make the system more challenging to control.
 All quantities are expressed in per-unit values.
 Each subsystem evolves according to~\eqref{eq:ss_networked_system} with matrices: